Home

 home, sated, and listening

-to Elton John sing the Circle
+to Elton John sing the

 of Life

-, and Don’t Let the Sun
+Don’t Let the Sun

 Go Down on Me